 Sirens are commonly known as the dangerous mermaids that insidiously lure in sailors with their beautiful voices, only to kill them.
 These myths go back over 2500 years to ancient Greece and beyond.
-Could there be some truth behind their story – are sirens real?
+Could there be some truth behind their story – were sirens real?

 Could sirens even be real?

 Even though today most people image sirens as dangerous, but beautiful women with fishtails, that story is not quite right.

 Sirens were originally bird-women that had a strong connection to the underworld.

 [You can read more about the difference between sirens and mermaids here.]